mralamdari/Machine_Learning_Projects/README.md

 # Machine Learning Projects
 This repository, contains several projects about various machine learning and deep learning Topics.
-Like binary classification and digit
+Like binary classification and digit recognition.